My “Mount Rushmore” of Doctors

 I’m fortunate that I got to know and love one for over 45 years.
 My physician-dad, a longtime Monmouth Beach resident, would certainly make my personal list of doctors on a mountain.
 For now, I’ll go with the more-well known healers.
 Besides, it’s just for fun.

-The Mount Rushmore National Memorial, carved into the Black Hills of South Dakota, is the amazing work of Danish-American sculptor Gutzon Borglum.
+The Mount Rushmore National Memorial, carved out of the Black Hills of South Dakota, is the amazing work of Danish-American sculptor Gutzon Borglum.
 It’s on my bucket list to visit.
-So here are the George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln of my Mt.
+So here are the George Washington (national birth), Thomas Jefferson (national growth), Theodore Roosevelt (national development), and Abraham Lincoln (national preservation) of my Mt.
 Rushmore of Medicine.
 Right or wrong, they are mine own.